jacquesbergelius/DatAndAlgoPython/README.md

 However, it's worth noting that recursion may not always be the most efficient solution, as it can consume a significant amount of memory due to the recursive function calls and the stack frames they occupy.
 In some cases, iterative solutions may be preferred for performance reasons.

+### Problem-solving with recursion

+Recursion is a powerful technique that can be used to solve a wide range of problems.
+Eight queens problem is a classic example of a problem that can be solved using recursion.
+[Here](1.6_EightQueens.md)'s a brief overview of the problem and how recursion can be applied to solve it.

-## Performance Families
+# Performance Families

 We compare algorithms by evaluating their performance on input data of size $n$.
 This methodology is the standard means developed over the past half-century for comparing algorithms.
 By doing so, we can determine which algorithms scale to solve problems of nontrivial size by evaluating the running time needed by the in relation to the size of the provided input.
 A secondary form of performance evaluation is to consider how much memory or storage an algorithm needs.

 If the size of the input data is $n$, then the running time of an algorithm is expressed as a function of $n$.
 The notation $O(f(n))$ is used to describe the upper bound of the running time of an algorithm in terms of $n$.
 This notation is called Big O notation.

-We use the following classifications exclusively for the purpose of comparing algorithms, and they are ordered by decreasing efficiency:
+We use the following classifications exclusively to compare algorithms, and they are ordered by decreasing efficiency:
 - **Constant**: $O(1)$
 - **Logarithmic**: $O(\log n)$
 - **Sublinear**: $O(n^d), d < 1$, e.g. $O(\sqrt{n})$